Plant nutrition: Nitrogen fixation

 There is an abundant supply of nitrogen in the earth's atmosphere—N_{2} gas comprises nearly 79% of air.
 However, N_{2} is unavailable for use by most organisms because there is a triple bond between the two nitrogen atoms in the molecule, making it almost inert.
 In order for nitrogen to be used for growth it must be "fixed" (combined) in the form of ammonium (NH) or nitrate (NO) ions.
 The weathering of rocks releases these ions so slowly that it has a negligible effect on the availability of fixed nitrogen.
 Therefore, nitrogen is often the limiting factor for growth and biomass production in all environments where there is a suitable climate and availability of water to support life.

 Microorganisms have a central role in almost all aspects of nitrogen availability, and therefore for life support on earth.
 Some bacteria can convert N_{2} into ammonia by the process termed nitrogen fixation; these bacteria are either free-living or form symbiotic associations with plants or other organisms (e.g., termites, protozoa), while other bacteria bring about transformations of ammonia to nitrate, and of nitrate to N_{2} or other nitrogen gases.
 Many bacteria and fungi degrade organic matter, releasing fixed nitrogen for reuse by other organisms.
 All these processes contribute to the nitrogen cycle.

 Nitrogen enters the plant largely through the roots.
 A "pool" of soluble nitrogen accumulates.
 Its composition within a species varies widely depending on several factors, including day length, time of day, night temperatures, nutrient deficiencies, and nutrient imbalance.
 Short day length promotes asparagine formation, whereas glutamine is produced under long day regimes.
 Darkness favors protein breakdown accompanied by high asparagine accumulation.
 Night temperature modifies the effects due to night length, and soluble nitrogen tends to accumulate owing to retarded synthesis and breakdown of proteins.
 Low night temperature conserves glutamine; high night temperature increases accumulation of asparagine because of breakdown.
 Deficiency of K accentuates differences between long- and short-day plants.
-The pool of soluble nitrogen is much smaller than in well-nourished plants when N and P are deficient since uptake of nitrate and further reduction and conversion of N to organic forms is restricted more than is protein synthesis.
+The pool of soluble nitrogen is much smaller than in well-nourished plants when N and P are deficient since uptake of nitrate and further reduction and conversion of N to organic forms are restricted more than is protein synthesis.
 Deficiencies of Ca, K, and S affect the conversion of organic N to protein more than uptake and reduction.
 The size of the pool of soluble N is no guide per se to growth rate, but the size of the pool in relation to total N might be a useful ratio in this regard.
 Nitrogen availability in the rooting medium also affects the size and structure of tracheids formed in the long lateral roots of white spruce (Krasowski and Owens 1999).